Tune In, Tokyo...

-Tune In, Tokyo... is a live EP by the American punk rock band Green Day released exclusively in Japan in 2001.
-It was recorded during the tour of Warning in March 2001 in Japan.
+Tune In, Tokyo... is a live EP by the American rock band Green Day released exclusively in Japan in 2001.
+It was recorded during the tour of Warning in March 2001 in Sendai, Japan.

 Release and reception

 Tune In, Tokyo... is the fourth live EP by Green Day and was released on October 9, 2001.
-It charted for 5 weeks in Japan, reaching as high as number 29 on the album chart.
+It charted for five weeks in Japan, reaching as high as number 29 on the album chart.
 Track 7 can also be heard on the "Waiting" single.

 Tune In, Tokyo... was released worldwide for the first time on November 28, 2014, as a part of Black Friday Record Store Day on translucent blue vinyl and was limited to a pressing of only 5,000.
 This pressing included an MP3 download of the album.

 Charts

 Track listing

-Every track except for "King for a Day", which is on Nimrod, is on the album Warning.
+Every track is from Warning, except for "King for a Day", which is on Nimrod.